Genius Referrals

 Eventually, our friends and family purchase from the businesses that we recommended and become paying customers.

-The answer is simple: launching referral programs.
+The answer is simple: launching a referral program.

 What is a referral program?